 3. Service Connection via Aggravation

-- Provide medical evidence showing how service contributed to the aggravation.
+• Medical Evidence: Provide medical records showing how service contributed to the aggravation.

 C&P Exams for Costochondritis

 To establish service connection for costochondritis, you will need to provide compelling evidence, including medical documentation.
-A Compensation & Pension (C&P) exam may be required as part of the process.
-During this exam:
+The VA may require a Compensation & Pension (C&P) exam as part of the process.

 TDIU for Costochondritis